newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 1 and iterating through ``ext_offset`` to look for the precise clock cycle where the glitch succeeds.
 To save time, pick a ``width`` and ``offset`` that worked for you and only vary ``ext_offset``.
-Note that even with the right parameters and location, inserting a glitch won’t always work, so a better strategy may be to loop infinitely over ``ext_offset`` values until you get a successful glitch.
+Note that even with the right parameters and location, inserting a glitch won't always work, so a better strategy may be to loop infinitely over ``ext_offset`` values until you get a successful glitch.